Interstitial ectopic pregnancy

-The term interstitial pregnancy is sometimes interchangeably used with cornual pregnancy, but the latter specifically refers to the presence of a gestational sac within a rudimentary uterine horn, a unicornuate uterus, cornua of a bicornuate uterus, or upper lateral portion of a septate uterus 1.
+The term interstitial pregnancy is sometimes erroneously interchanged with cornual pregnancy, which specifically refers to the presence of an intrauterine gestational sac within a rudimentary uterine horn, a unicornuate uterus, cornua of a bicornuate uterus, or upper lateral portion of a septate uterus 1.

-It accounts for 2-4% of all ectopics and is the most common site for an atypical ectopic pregnancy.
+It accounts for 2-4% of all ectopic pregnancies and is the most common site for an atypical ectopic pregnancy.
 The incidence is thought to be rising 7.

 It occurs within the interstitial portion of the fallopian tube and therefore has the potential to grow to larger sizes than standard tubal ectopic pregnancies by the time of presentation.
 Hence the risk and severity of hemorrhage are higher.